haxtheweb/edtechjoker/draft-outline.md

 ## HW turn in to Canvas
 - The above working, turned in on a Gist with links to  your code and your built code working (not a vercel.com.... address, the actual card rendered and working)
+- Read and answer the following: https://bradfrost.com/blog/post/the-design-system-ecosystem/
+  - What are your take aways with regard to web components?
+  - Are they here to stay?
+Is it the future?
+Is the future now?
+What would Brad say
+  - What are some additional ways to make web components that Brad mentions?
+Link to some examples that we aren't covering in class.
 - Watch the following again if you need help / review from before
   - https://www.youtube.com/watch?v=mxTYv_8EPIo
   - https://www.youtube.com/watch?v=waYp5pjp75Q